Crib Dice -- an Original Dice Game

 a player from the game instead of 5.)

-Two consecutive wipeouts encourage players to act conservatively
+Two consecutive wipeouts encourage players to act cautiously

 because a 3rd wipeout fuchles them back off the board.
 Two more